trishume/sympy-wiki-with-svn/Installing-the-IPython-qtconsole-in-Mac-OS-X.md

     You can also use homebrew.
 Do `brew install zeromq  --universal`.
 I didn't do this, so I can't say if it works, though it should.

+    7a.
+Supposedly, `easy_install pyzmq` will install both zeromq and pyzmq, so you can do that instead of this and the next step.
+I didn't do this, though, so I can't personally verify this.

 8. Now, get pyzmq.
 Again, you can go [tarball](http://www.zeromq.org/bindings:python) or [git](https://github.com/zeromq/pyzmq).  `pip` won't work because it builds from source and you need to specify the zmq path when you build (but you can try it).  `easy_install` might work.
 They didn't for me, though, which is why I installed it from git.

     8a.
 Note, if you use git, you will first need to install cython (you might as well use [git](https://github.com/cython/cython) for this too).